-How did you find your apartment in Near West Side?
-Trulia UNITED CENTER PARK Rent.
-2 BD/2 Bath \$1400 (Oakley and Adams) Utilities: ~\$60 for gas, \$40 electric, and \$40 internet Commute time to school: 20 minute walk, 10 minute bike ride.
+How did you find your apartment?
+We used the Compass Realtor App.
+We also searched on apartments.com, Zillow, DOMU.
+UNITED CENTER PARK Rent: 2 BD/2 Bath \$1400 (Oakley and Adams) Utilities: ~\$60 for gas, \$40 electric, and \$40 internet Commute time to school: 20 minute walk, 10 minute bike ride.
 Parking will take longer than walking.
 Commute time to downtown: via public transportation about 20-30 min by bus or train Local Conveniences: Pete's Groceries and Walgreens are just up the street.
 There's also a McDonald's, a Subway, and a Chinese takeout place.
 Local Popeyes not safe.

 How accessible is public transportation: Blue line and Madison bus are very accessible.
-How available parking is and does it require a permit.
-Parking is widely available, no permits required.
+How available parking is and does it require a permit: Parking is widely available, no permits required.
 Things to do in the neighborhood: Everything worth doing is about 1.5 mi away, so everything is just far enough to be inconvenient.
 Why did you choose to live here: I had a month to move to Chicago, knew nothing about the city, and this was one of the few places I could rent and have three dogs.
 It was also close to school.
 I am planning on moving due to concerns about safety.
 Would you recommend it: No.